Introducing our newest research recruit - The Lily Foundation

 Jamie’s looking forward to getting stuck into her new role.
 “This is exactly what I’ve been doing for my Masters,” she says, “but I’ll just be translating it to another area of disease pathology.
 I’m grateful to have this opportunity, and I’d love the chance to go to some of the Lily events too.
 The idea of meeting patients and families is really important, so I’d definitely like to get involved in anything I can.”

-Understanding the challenges mito patients face
+Understanding the challenges mitochondrial disease patients face

-Rare Disease Day this year takes place on the 29th February, and Jamie’s very aware of the challenges faced by those affected by rare diseases such as mito.
+Rare Disease Day this year takes place on the 29th February, and Jamie’s very aware of the challenges faced by those affected by rare diseases such as mitochondrial disease.
 “We’re in this bubble here at the Wellcome Centre where everyone knows about mito,” she explains.
 “But then I go home and it just isn’t on the radar of any of my family or friends.
 It’s incredibly hard for a healthy person to appreciate how different someone’s everyday life might be, and having people who understand the difficulties they face is really important.”

 “Having that understanding and that support network is one of the most important things, but the not knowing is a big thing too,” she continues.
 “For many of us, if we’re poorly we go to the doctor and get sorted.
 That’s not the case for mito patients, and there’s not a quick fix or an answer available.
 So filling that information gap and providing an accurate genetic diagnosis allows families to have that knowledge and use that information in important ways around things like reproductive options.”